DHCSSza/escalator-sadilar/content/post/2024/02/Mmasdibidi_Setaka/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Say hello 👋 to Mmasdibidi Setaka, a digital hummanities researcher, and participant in OLS and a PanSALB Sesotho National Body representative.
+summary: Say hello 👋 to Mmasdibidi Setaka, a digital humanities researcher, and participant in OLS and a PanSALB Sesotho National Body representative.

 # Link this post with a project
 projects: []